jeremyong/gal/README.md

 ## API

 The library is still under flux, but for now, the snippet below should give you a decent idea of how to use GAL.
+For more complete documentation, please refer to the [project page](https://jeremyong.com/gal).

 Example usage: